 - In 2019, the races begin on October 31 and go through November 3

 In 2018, The Festival Center was located in the former World of Life Pavilion, which is in Future World near Mission: Space and the former Universe of Energy.

 No word yet on where the Festival Center will be located for 2019.

 Inside the Festival Center you'll find some experiences (some free and some with an additional cost) and opportunities for shopping.

-- Mimosa Bar - New for 2018!
+- Mimosa Bar